josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## First Full Board {#first-full-board}

+A minimum of five Directors must be seated in order for the Board to be constituted, and the Interim Board to be dissolved.
 The first full board MUST be formed no later than the end of the first quarter of 2019.
 Accordingly, the following steps must take place to ensure that this occurs as soon as possible:

 * The IESG shall make their appointment no later than December 31, 2018.
 * ISOC shall make their appointment no later than December 31, 2018.